Speculative End-Turn Detector for Efficient Speech Chatbot Assistant: OpenETD: End-Turn Detection Dataset

 \subsection{Real data generation}

 We have also collected real spoken conversation data from YouTube and Buckeye speech corpus \citep{Pitt2005TheBC}; we have selected these sources as they contain many spontaneous, natural dialogues between two speakers with frequent turn-takings.
+For YouTube, we used broad queries (\textit{e.g.}, \textit{``english conversation podcast''}, \textit{``podcast''}) via \texttt{yt-dlp}, retrieving up to $1{,}000$ relevance-ranked results per query, and kept only two-speaker conversations after diarization (monologues and multi-party discussions were filtered out).
 To ensure that the collected samples involve exactly two speakers, we have applied a pretrained speaker diarization toolkit \citep{Bredin23} to each audio file and filtered out those with more than two identified speakers.

 Given conversation data, we again utilized the speaker diarization tool to generate segmentations of the speech of two different speakers (\Cref{fig:DataPipeline} (b)).
 Any silent interval between speech segments that exceed 200ms is labeled as either pause or gap, depending on whether the neighboring speech segments belong to the same speaker or not; here, the 200ms criterion follows the commonly used thresholds in the turn-taking literature \citep{doi:10.1073/pnas.0903616106,HELDNER2010555,nguyen2022generativespokendialoguelanguage,li2022ispeakpredictinginitiation}.
 Similarly to the synthetic dataset, we have randomly selected some samples and removed the audio segment that follows a randomly chosen gap or pause.